 - Plan on a lot of free time: floor painting goes very quickly.
 Other than moving furniture, most floors take about an hour to actually paint.
 Plan carefully and copy all the steps that relate to your situation from the checklist below.

-1. One coat for previously painted floors (with the best floor paints).
+1. One coat for previously painted floors (with the best floor paints)

 KILZ Interior/Exterior Enamel Porch & Patio Latex Floor Paint

 - Has great reviews – really one of the best floor paint

 - Only 2 colors to choose from—a gray and another gray—but we all like gray, right?

-A third option we don’t have any experience with is Valspar
+Another option we don’t have any experience with is Valspar

 - About $40